 Pronouns again – A teenage girl bought the airfix.
 “Did she?” says my friend.
-But here is a place where I would say ‘they’ – uncertainty again being the aspect relevant to explaining why.
+But here is a place where I might say ‘they’ – uncertainty again being the aspect relevant to explaining why.
 I don’t know them…

 Can there be a superlative without the disgust of the ordinary?
 Yes.
 In fact, that is a prerequisite.
 It’s not the difference from the ordinary that makes something superlative, but a superlative relation of that thing to us, experiencing it.
-And the disgust of the ordinary often slides in surreptitiously at the back.
+And the disgust of the ordinary, the ranking, the military etymology often slides in surreptitiously at the back.
 It may seem stupid to say that the best film has no relation to other films by that fact, but it is stupider to say that any film could satisfy the language game of suiting the squirly set of conditions for bestness taken in the tool like sense.
 The best tool for the task does that one job better than the others.
 But a film without an adjective, has no one task.
 I guess it’s a classic example of language going on holiday.